dragonmux/crunch/docs/crunch.md

 `assertMemEqual` validates that the memory pointed to by two pointers has the same contents as each other.

 `assertMemEqual` allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
-When the two memory blocks do not have different contents, the assertion fails and prints a diagnostic, aborting the test case.
+When the two memory blocks have different contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Negative Equality Assertions